1.1. About This Guide

 This guide serves two purposes:

-• If you manage Virtuozzo Storage via the web-based management panel, this guide complements the |vstorage| Administrator’s Guide.
-Read it to find out how to use the command-line tools to perform tasks that are safe for Virtuozzo Storage with the management panel.
-However, skip the chapters Setting Up a Virtuozzo Storage Cluster and Configuring Virtuozzo Storage Clusters as those console commands are unsafe for Virtuozzo Storage with the management panel.
+• If you manage Storage via the web-based management panel, this guide complements the Storage Administrator’s Guide.
+Read it to find out how to use the command-line tools to perform tasks that are safe for Storage with the management panel.
+However, skip the chapters Setting Up a Storage Cluster and Configuring Storage Clusters as those console commands are unsafe for Storage with the management panel.

-In general, it is recommended to manage Virtuozzo Storage via the management panel.
+In general, it is recommended to manage Storage via the management panel.
 If you have it installed, consider the command-line tools secondary and use them with caution.

 If you have the management panel installed, do not do the following via the command-line tools: